Ron Gallo

-Ron Gallo is an American musician, singer, songwriter and artist.
-He began a solo career in 2014, after fronting various bands including Philadelphia-based band Toy Soldiers and since then has released four albums, Heavy Meta, Stardust Birthday Party, Really Nice Guys (EP), PEACEMEAL and FOREGROUND MUSIC.
+Ronald James Gallo III is an American musician, singer, songwriter and artist.
+He began a solo career in 2014, after fronting various bands including Philadelphia-based band Toy Soldiers and since then has released five albums, Heavy Meta, Stardust Birthday Party, Really Nice Guys (EP), Peacemeal and Foreground Music.
 Stylistically Gallo has shifted from release to release with his recent albums exploring art rock and garage punk.
 During live performances 2016 - 2019 Gallo was backed by bassist Joe Bisirri and drummer Dylan Sevey.

 Career

 On December 15, 2016, NPR premiered a video for "Please Yourself" from Heavy Meta in which Gallo disrupts an intersection of downtown Nashville by performing on a truck bed.
 The article describes Gallo as an "insurgent poet and rock 'n' roll disruptor" and the album as a "burst of literate electricity" Heavy Meta was released worldwide on February 4, 2017, on New West Records.
 In support of the record, Gallo has toured nationally and internationally, sharing the stage with White Reaper, Twin Peaks, Thee Oh Sees, The Black Angels, The Gories, FIDLAR, and Hurray for the Riff Raff amongst others.

 Gallo has also received coverage from various national outlets including The Fader, and has performed at festivals such as Coachella, Bonnaroo, Austin City Limits Music Festival, SXSW, and Governors Ball Music Festival.

 On January 16, 2018, the Really Nice Guys EP was release via New West Records.
 It is a joke concept album about Gallo's experience in the music industry.
 The EP explores many different genres, from thrash punk to psychedelic pop to Indian influenced music.
 The EP also features a skit entitled, “The East Nashville Kroger Conversation” featuring Gallo and his two band members pretending to run into each other at a grocery store in Nashville.
 On the day of the release, the band filmed a mockumentary of the same title, following Gallo as he goes through an identity crisis as well as the band around town as they perform a series of unsuccessful release shows and showcasing for their record label.
 It was directed by Christian Gentry.